pikatchu/closedsource/book/0830-job_arrival.md

 Sebastian tightened the straps securing the last box of drones in the truck bed.
 “Think this thing will actually make it there?” he asked, giving the side of the truck a firm pat.

-Angelo crossed his arms and smirked.
+Angelo smirked.
 “That old thing?
 It’s tougher than it looks.
 Just make sure to bring it back in one piece.”

 Jasmina adjusted her cap and grinned.
 “No promises.”